Buttonwood Park Zoo: Education

 The Wildlife Education Center is an educational building at the heart of the zoo.
 It contains two classrooms which host educational programs and business and private meetings.

 Events

-Annual events at the zoo include "Boo at the Zoo", "Holiday Lights", "Cabin Fever Week", and "Spring Fling Week".
+Annual events at the zoo include "Boo at the Zoo", "Red, White, and Brew", "First Taste of Fall", and "Cookies, Paws, and Santa Claws".

 Other features

 The North Woods Gift Store and Bear's Den Cafe are open daily.